-If the wording combined with the surname is incapable of functioning as a mark (i.e., a generic name for the goods or services), the examining attorney must refuse registration on the ground that the entire mark is primarily merely a surname under §2(e)(4).
-If the policy were otherwise, one could evade §2(e)(4) by the easy expedient of adding the generic name of the goods or services to a word that is primarily merely a surname.
-See Mitchell Miller, P.C. v.
+Merely descriptive terms that have not acquired distinctiveness do not have source-identifying significance and—like generic terms—when added to a surname will typically not alter the primary surname significance of the mark as a whole.
+Azeka Bldg.
+Corp. v.
+Azeka, 122 USPQ2d 1477 at n.9 (holding AZEKA’S RIBS for barbecue sauce primarily merely a surname).
+See TMEP §1209.01(b) regarding merely descriptive marks and TMEP §1209.01(c) regarding generic terms.
+If the policy were otherwise, one could evade §2(e)(4) by the easy expedient of adding merely descriptive matter or the generic name of the goods or services to a word that is primarily merely a surname.
+See In re Weiss Watch Co., 123 USPQ2d 1200 (TTAB 2017) (holding WEISS WATCH COMPANY for clocks, watches, and related goods primarily merely a surname); In re Integrated Embedded, 120 USPQ2d 1504, (holding BARR GROUP for training, engineering, and expert witness services in the field of computer hardware and software primarily merely a surname); Mitchell Miller, P.C. v.
 Miller, 105 USPQ2d 1615 (TTAB 2013) (holding MILLER LAW GROUP for legal services primarily merely a surname); In re Hamilton Pharm.
 Ltd., 27 USPQ2d 1939 (TTAB 1993) (holding HAMILTON PHARMACEUTICALS for pharmaceutical products primarily merely a surname); In re Cazes, 21 USPQ2d 1796, 1797 (TTAB 1991) (holding BRASSERIE LIPP primarily merely a surname where "‘brasserie’ is a generic term for applicant’s restaurant services"); In re Woolley’s Petite Suites, 18 USPQ2d 1810 (TTAB 1991) (holding WOOLLEY’S PETITE SUITES for hotel and motel services primarily merely a surname); In re Possis Med., Inc., 230 USPQ 72, 73 (TTAB 1986) (holding POSSIS PERFUSION CUP primarily merely a surname, the Board finding that "[a]pplicant’s argument that PERFUSION CUP is not a generic name for its goods... is contradicted by the evidence the Examining Attorney has pointed to"); In re E. Martinoni Co., 189 USPQ 589, 590-91 (TTAB 1975) (holding LIQUORE MARTINONI (stylized) for liqueur primarily merely a surname, with "liquore" being the Italian word for "liqueur").

 Some wording may enhance rather than diminish the surname significance of the mark.
 See In re Piano Factory Grp.
 Inc., 85 USPQ2d 1522, 1527 (TTAB 2006) (finding the addition of "& SONS" to the surname VOSE "serves only to emphasize or reinforce that ‘VOSE’ is the surname of the sons’ parents."), and cases cited therein.
 See also TMEP §1211.01(b)(iv) regarding surnames combined with titles, TMEP §1211.01(b)(iii) regarding surnames combined with initials, and TMEP §1211.01(b)(viii) regarding surnames combined with legal or familial business entity designations.